Summary for Mitopus morio (Opiliones)

 0m to 1068m

-Mitopus morio is the ‘universal harvestman’ that most people will have seen in the countryside and is one of the most recorded species.
+Mitopus morio is often considered the universal harvestman that most people will have seen in the countryside and is one of the most commonly recorded species.
 It can be seen from the distribution maps for the British Isles that this species has been found in virtually every hectad that has been surveyed for harvestmen.
 There can be little doubt that blank areas lack recording effort.
 It seems very likely that M. morio, a species which occupies a 3D vegetation structure, is more abundant than N. bimaculatum, a 2D ground-layer species.

 Originally described from Norway, the first British record was by Meade (1855).
 Mitopus morio was probably one of the first non-flying invertebrates to invade post-glacial Britain.
 Hillyard (2005) states that it occurs over much of the Nearctic and Palearctic, from North Africa to Spitzbergen.